 In this article, I’m going to share the lessons we learned from losing 35% of our monthly revenue and how shifting our marketing agency’s business model, we went on to close 189 clients in just 2 years and generate $720,000 in annual revenue.

-But before we get started, if you’re looking for an online quiz maker, we hope that you’ll give LeadQuizzes a shot 😉
+But before we get started, if you’re looking for a quiz maker, we hope that you’ll give LeadQuizzes a shot 😉

 Now let’s jump into it!

 We started our web development/marketing agency, Yazamo in January 2012.

 We didn’t have a predictable way of generating leads outside of referrals and networking and so for years, we would take any kind of work we could get.

 We offered services like web design and development, advertising on Facebook, Google, and LinkedIn, landing page creation, copywriting, marketing automation, shopping cart customization, the whole gamut.

 We thought we needed to solve every digital marketing problem for our customers and so we liked saying that we were a ‘full-service’ marketing agency.
 Under the surface, however, we had major problems.

 ❌ We struggled to get consistent results for clients because they were all different.

 ❌ We couldn’t develop effective employee training because everything was custom.